 Put another way, the greater and/or faster the pace of change, the greater the need and potential value for marketing research.
 Intuition is less reliable, in-house data ages quickly, more unanswered questions exist, upsides for the right strategy are greater, and risks for poor choices are larger.

-So, why a greater need for Marketing Research in Agribusiness today?
-It is not a stretch to indicate the pace of change has never been greater in the agriculture industry than it is today.
+So, why a greater need for Marketing Research in Farm & Ranch today?
+It is not a stretch to indicate the pace of change has never been greater in the industry than it is today.
 We face significant driving forces for each of the major conditions described above.
-These lead to implications, opportunities and challenges, and ultimately unanswered questions which must be addressed to deliver the results you need in an evolving market place.
+These lead to implications, opportunities and challenges, and ultimately unanswered questions which must be addressed to deliver the results you need in an evolving marketplace.